APapafragakis/Web-Dev-Applications/README.md

 # Front-End Projects

-Welcome to my collection of front-end applications!
-In my free study time, I've worked on these apps to enhance my skills and explore various aspects of web development.
-Each project is contained in its own folder within this repository.
+Step into my realm of front-end applications!
+During my dedicated study sessions, I delved into these projects to refine my skills and delve into the diverse facets of web development.
+Each unique project resides within its designated folder in this repository, awaiting your exploration.